BlakeFreer/LED-Communication/README.md

 5. Upload Transmit.ino to the Transmitter Arduino and Receive.ino to the Receiver Arduino
 6. Open the Serial monitor for the Receiver and watch the message be printed.

+## Results
+Ambient light level in my room was ~350 and I started with an "offset" of 20, so any reading below 350 - 20 = 330 would be considered a 1.
+This allowed reliable data transmission up to baud 60, or a bit period of 16ms.
+I found that increasing the offset allowed for much higher speeds.
+With an offset of 150, I was able to get 100% reliable transmission at baud 333, or one bit every 3 ms.

+I did not expect this performance from a cheap LED.
+I believe that the speed is mostly limited by the responsiveness of the LED and photoresistor.
+Perhaps some additional circuitry could improve their performance.

 ## Troubleshooting
 - Ensure that you are correctly switching between COM ports when uploading code and viewing the Serial monitor.
 Since this project uses two Arduinos, you will be switching frequently.
 - Recalibrate the backgroundLightLevel and offset in Receive.ino.